 Keeping things inexpensive I was inspired by this “liberty” wood letter cutout and an old canvas frame I found at Goodwill.

-I will be sharing how to make this piece on the next post.
-But if making a piece is not your thing consider hanging a flag here.
+Here is how to make a DIY farmhouse sign if you would like to make one too.
+But if making a piece is not your thing consider hanging a flag here for your July decorations.
 It brings a home design together when you include the mantle.

 Did you know you can pull out these decorations before memorial day and leave them out all summer long?
-Yes, they can last your whole summer.
+Yes, you can have a patriotic spirit the whole summer.
+It is the best time of year to decorate with an Americana theme.
 Which makes this style of decor even better.